scriptituk/xfade-easing/README.md

 The slowest supported transition `gl_powerKaleido` is clearly impractical for most purposes!
 The most complex transition is `gl_InvertedPageCurl` which involved considerable refactoring for xfade;
 it omits anti-aliasing for simplicity.
-See [xfade-easing.h](src/xfade-easing.h) for the refactored GLSL code that helped to optimize the xfade expressions.
+See [xfade-easing.h](src/xfade-easing.h) for the transpiled GLSL-C code that helped to optimize the custom expressions.

 Using the custom ffmpeg build on M2 Macs, the slowest transition takes just 4 seconds for the same task.
 However `gl_Exponential_Swish` with blurring can take 3 minutes.